dyammons/canine_osteosarcoma_atlas/README.md

 The manuscript is currently under review and the GitHub page will be finalized by the time of publication.

-A pre-print is avalible at:
+A pre-print is available at:
 > https://www.researchsquare.com/article/rs-3232360/v1

 ## Repository goals: